 - 1. Describe the action that your LEA proposes or refuses to take; - 2.
-Explain why your LEA is proposing or refusing to take the action; - 3.
-Describe each evaluation procedure, assessment, record, or report your LEA used in deciding to propose or refuse the action; - 4.
-Include a statement that you have protections under the procedural safeguards provisions in Part B of IDEA; - 5.
-Tell how you can obtain a description of the procedural safeguards if the action that your LEA is proposing or refusing is not an initial referral for evaluation; - 6.
-Include resources for you to contact for help in understanding Part B of the IDEA;

-- 7. Describe any other choices that your child's IEP Team considered and the reasons why those choices were rejected; and - 8.
+Describe the parents' action for the revocation of special education and related services; - 3.
+Explain why your LEA is proposing or refusing to take the action; - 4.
+Describe each evaluation procedure, assessment, record, or report your LEA used in deciding to propose or refuse the action; - 5.
+Include a statement that you have protections under the procedural safeguards provisions in Part B of IDEA; - 6.
+Tell how you can obtain a description of the procedural safeguards if the action that your LEA is proposing or refusing is not an initial referral for evaluation; - 7.
+Include resources for you to contact for help in understanding Part B of the IDEA; - 8.
+Describe any other choices that your child's IEP Team considered and the reasons why those choices were rejected; and - 9.
 Provide a description of other reasons why your LEA proposed or refused the action.